Section F: Professional Conduct & Scope of Practice – Overview

 F-02: Respond Appropriately to Feedback and Maintain or Improve Performance Accordingly

-- Listen actively and openly
+- Listen actively and remain professional

-- Ask for clarification if unsure
+- Ask for clarification if any part of the feedback is unclear

 F-03: Communicate with Stakeholders as Authorized